 Protocol Text

-1) Preparation of liposomes (This part of the protocol does not have to be filmed)
+1) Preparation of liposomes

 Lipids are typically purchased as 10 mg/ml chloroform stocks from Avanti and stored at -20 C.

 Typically we prepare 200 µl of liposomes with a final concentration of 1 mM total lipid.
 For dynamin-catalyzed fission we use a lipid composition of PC:PS:PI(4,5)P2:RhPE 79:15:5:1 mol%, although other liposome compositions also work2.
 For the efficient formation of excess membrane reservoir the liposome mixture should contain 9 mol% PS2.
 The conditions for SUPER template formation may have to be optimized for other lipid compositions.
-RhPE (Rhodamine-PE) can be substituted by other fluorescent lipid probes.
+RhPE (Rhodamine-PE) can be replaced by other fluorescent lipid probes.

 Aliquot the appropriate amount of lipids from a chloroform stock into a disposable 12x75 mm borosilica glass tube using a 10 µl or 25 µl Hamilton syringe.
 The syringe is washed with chloroform between uses.